 - Stand over barbell with balls of feet positioned under bar

-pointing foward, hip width's apart or slightly wider.
-Squat down
+pointing forward, hip width's apart or slightly wider.
+Squat

-and grip bar with over hand grip slightly wider than shoulder
+down and grip bar with overhand grip slightly wider than shoulder

 width (thumbs length from ends of knerlings on Olympic bar).